 This post contains affiliate links, which means I might make a small commission if you make a purchase.
 This does not affect your cost.
 Thank you!

-My sons have grown old enough to enjoy holiday traditions and general merriment, and their involvement makes the season seem more chipper.
+I decided to review Hallelujah by Cindy Rollins this year.
+I purchased this book with my own money.
+My sons have grown old enough to enjoy holiday traditions and general merriment, and their involvement makes the season seem more cheerful.

 Charlotte Mason said in her book Towards a Philosophy of Education “We spread an abundant and delicate feast in the programmes and each small guest assimilates what he can.”
 The metaphor of the feast is meant to convey the pleasing aroma and taste of quality literature, music, and art.

 I first began to implement this idea with my children during my oldest son’s pre-K year, which was also our first year of preschool at home.
 We used the Gentle + Classical Primer, which provided excellent scaffolding for me as I became more familiar with the philosophy undergirding the program.

 As we have gone along, I have developed more firm notions of what I want our family and homeschool to look like.
 When I first discovered Cindy Rollins’ book Hallelujah, I knew it was precisely the right fit for our family’s budding Advent traditions.